WebAhead/master-reference/coursebook/week-6/project.md

 14) Research and use Nock to mock the response of external API calls in your tests, and write tests for server routes that make API calls.

-15) Create a route and functionality for a POST request.